jeffersontide/muons/simulation/readme.md

 ## List of stations

-* All stations, as far as I know, are contained in the XML file /1.parsing_ms_xml/IdDictMuonSpectrometer_R.03.xml .
-Sara wrote a python script to parse this XML file and output a list of stations, with columns identifying
+* All stations, as far as I know, are contained in the XML file `stations/IdDictMuonSpectrometer_R.03.xml`.
+Sara wrote a python script (`parseXML.py`) to parse this XML file and output a list of stations, with columns identifying

    1) their detector type (MDT, CSC, etc.)
-   2) their chamber class (BIL, BMG, etc.)
+   2) their chamber name (BIL, BMG, etc.)
    3) their eta coordinate (+/- integer)
    4) their phi coordinate (+ integer)

-   This is stored in the text file /1.parsing_ms_xml/stations.txt .
-I will write another parser later.
+   This is stored in the text file `stations/stations.txt`.

 ## Generate eta-phi coordinates for new ATLAS geometries